Australia’s recreational drone rules are designed to keep you and others safe, on the ground and in the air

 You must not fly over or above people or in a populous area.
 This could include beaches, parks, events, or sport ovals where there is a game in progress.

 Respect personal privacy.
 Don’t record or photograph people without their consent — this may breach other laws.

-You must fly at least 5.5 kilometres away from a controlled airport, which generally have a control tower at them.
+If your drone weighs more than 100 grams, you must fly at least 5.5 kilometres away from a controlled airport, which generally have a control tower at them.